kubevirt/community/design-proposals/vm-pool.md

 Starting with a VMPool that has 3 VMs.

-my-vm-1
-my-vm-2
-my-vm-3
+* `my-vm-1`
+* `my-vm-2`
+* `my-vm-3`

-During scale-in (replicas:2), my-vm-2 is removed, which results in the set looking like this.
+During scale-in (`replicas: 2`), my-vm-2 is removed, which results in the set looking like this.

-my-vm-1
-my-vm-3
+* `my-vm-1`
+* `my-vm-3`

 On the next scale-out event, the VMPool is going to search sequentially to fill any gaps before appending new sequence numbers.
-If the VMPool's replica count is set to 4 (replicas:4), the new set will fill in the missing my-vm-2 and create a new my-vm-4
+If the VMPool's replica count is set to 4 (`replicas: 4`), the new set will fill in the missing my-vm-2 and create a new my-vm-4.

-my-vm-1
+* `my-vm-1`
-my-vm-2 (recreated from previous state if ScaleInPreserveState=offline my-vm-3
+* `my-vm-2` (recreated from previous state if `scaleInPreserveState=Offline`)
+* `my-vm-3`
-my-vm-4 (newly provisioned)
+* `my-vm-4` (newly provisioned)

 ## State Preservation during Scale-in

-During scale-in when the scaleInStrategy is set to `Proactive` with `StatePreservation=Offline`, the VM’s being removed from the pool will have their PVC state preserved.
+During scale-in when the `scaleInStrategy` is set to `Proactive` with `StatePreservation=Offline`, the VM’s being removed from the pool will have their PVC state preserved.
 In order to ensure on the next scale-out event that VMs using the exact same state are started again, the previous VM names will be reused during scale-out.
 This is similar in concept to how a StatefulSet uses predictable sequential names.

-When scaleInStrategy is set to `Proactive` with `Preservation=Disabled`, all PVC state will be completely removed from VMs during scale-in and reprovisioned during scale-out.
+When `scaleInStrategy` is set to `Proactive` with `Preservation=Disabled`, all PVC state will be completely removed from VMs during scale-in and reprovisioned during scale-out.

 ## Handling of Annotations and Labels